wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 configurations.
 Users may configure the bus to perform point-to-point routing, to always broadcast from one side to the other side, or to always broadcast to all connected components.

+The bus object is implemented by `class Bus`, in file `bus.h/cc`.
+The `class bus` object is a derived class of `class Component`, meaning that the object must be explicitly initialized as a component in the Python configuration file.
+The object defines ports that other memory components can connect to, namely, `low_network_%d` and `high_network_%d`, in which `%d` is just an identifier that has no actual implication (but must start from zero and leave no gap).
+The low network components are considered as being further away from the CPU, while the high network components are closer to the CPU.
+In the run time, though, it hardly matters whether a component is connected to the high or the low network, for point-to-point routing or broadcasting, because events are routed based on the identity of the source and destination, instead of based on side of the bus a component is connected to.